guettli/programming-guidelines/README.md

 Some customers only want to know the important changes.
 Some say that they want to know every change, but then never look at it.

-If you are working in a modern SaaS environment where you are able to release often, then you should provide a ChangeLog, but don't take it too serious for GUI changes.
+If you are working in a modern SaaS environment where you can release often, then you should provide a ChangeLog, but don't take it too seriously for GUI changes.

 Example: I see small changes in the GUI of GSuite weekly.
 I guess they don't have a public ChangeLog, and I think it is not needed, too.

 A GUI should be self-explanatory.
 That's important.
 Maybe the GUI changed, maybe not.
 It is like in the game chess:
-You look at the board and you face the question what to do next.
+You look at the board and you face the question of what to do next.
 It does not matter which chess piece was moved before.
 You see the board and now it is your turn.
 The past does not matter in this context.